nhdong13/BID-mobileapp/README.md

 Instructions are shown in the terminal.
 You can select to open it in:

-- An emulator (either iOS or Android) (iOS thi dung Xcode, android thi dung Android studio nha)
+- An emulator (either iOS or Android) (iOS use Xcode, android use Android studio)
 - Your mobile device with the [Expo app](https://expo.io/).
 It will reload if you save edits to your files and you will see build errors and logs in the terminal.

 * mr khanh: